 About Habitat for Humanity International

-Partner Families are selected by a committee of volunteers based on their level of need; willingness to become partners in the Habitat program; and their ability to make a small down-payment, pay a mortgage, and sustain long-term home ownership responsibilities.
-Homeowner mortgage payments are recycled through a “Fund for Humanity” used to help cover costs of future homes.
+Habitat Future Homeowners are selected by a committee of volunteers based on their level of need; willingness to become partners in the Habitat program; and their ability to make a small down-payment, pay a mortgage, and sustain long-term home ownership responsibilities.
+Qualifications for the Habitat program change every year so potential applicants should check with the Family Services department of their local Habitat affiliate.
+The Rutherford County program posts information at: http://www.rchfh.org/homeownership/ .

 The Habitat Program